About the Program

 Step 3: Students must obtain health and safety training from their placement employer.

-Please report any health and safety concerns related to unpaid work placements to your departmental co-ordinator and Tony Lackey, Director of Risk and Insurance at Carleton University.
+Note: Students must obtain health and safety training from their placement employer.
+Please report any health and safety concerns related to unpaid work placements to your departmental co-ordinator and the Office of Risk Management, at email@example.com.